Using gcloud for Virtual Machines

 You do not always have to reboot when updating your server.
 It is only necessary when there has been a kernel update.
 I'm assuming that when we update these machines for the first time after installation, that there will have been a kernel update.

-If you reboot your server, you will automatically be disconnected from your server.
+If you reboot your server, you will automatically be disconnected from it.
 If you do not need to reboot your server, then type exit to logout and quit the connection to the remote server.

 exit